Coronavirus NYC: Johnson & Johnson shots to arrive, will be dedicated to homebound seniors

 Dr. Jay Varma added that people should not be trying to time their appointments at the Javits Center to get one vaccine brand vs. another.

-"We really want to steer way from this notion that one brand is different than another," he said.
-"I would hope the story would be about 24 hour access at Javits Center, rather than if you come at this time you are getting this brand as opposed to another."
+"We really want to steer away from this notion that one brand is different than another," he said.
+"I would hope the story would be about 24-hour access at Javits Center, rather than if you come at this time you are getting this brand as opposed to another."

 ALSO READ | New York legislators will pass bill repealing Cuomo's emergency powers